TeachingData/class-reading-notes/NetworkingFundamentals/02_Scripting.md

     #Powershell as close as you can (it opens a new window)
     Start-Process netstat -ArgumentList "-ab" -Verb runas

-### Ifconfig: Change to IP?
-Tuning and debuging of network....add IP

 ### Netstat: Displays general network information
 Can be used to display:
  - routing tables (can also use `route PRINT`)